MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/financial-insights.md

 ## Financial reporting vs. Finanical insights
-Although **Financial insights** contains financial statements, it isn't a replacement for Financial reporting in Finance and Operations.
+Although **Financial insights** contains financial statements, it isn't a replacement for Financial reporting in the application.
 The default financial statements in **Financial insights** are limited in scope and don't include all types of financial statements.
 Financial reporting is still the primary tool for designing, creating, and generating statutory financial statements.

 The following comparison chart will help differentiate the two options: